Lübeck Airport: Car

 Lübeck Airport can be reached via motorways A1 which leads towards Hamburg and A20 which runs to the east through Mecklenburg-Vorpommern (exit Lübeck-Süd).

 Bus

 The local bus line 6 runs every 30 minutes and connects the airport with Lübeck's main bus station ("ZOB").
-A regional shuttle bus, line A20, runs from the airport to Hamburg's central train station, stopping at the central coach station "ZOB" nearby.
-The schedule of the A20 depends on the aircraft arriving in and departing from Lübeck.

 Train

 Regional trains run every hour between Kiel and Lüneburg, stopping at the airport's own station Lübeck-Flughafen as well as Lübeck main station.
 Connecting trains are available at Lübeck Hauptbahnhof or in Büchen to Hamburg and other destinations.